 DefinitionMedian annual household income is the income level at which half of all households' income is lower, and half of all households' income is higher.

-How Are We Doing?Utah's median household income has increased overall since 1984, even after adjusting for inflation.
+How Are We Doing?The median household income in Utah has increased overall since 1984, even after adjusting for inflation.
 However, there have been short timeframes when the median income decreased or remained fairly level.

-How Do We Compare With the U.S.?Utah's median household income has generally kept pace with that in the U.S., but Utah's households are larger, making [[a href="indicator/view/PerCapInc.UT_US.html" per capita income]] in Utah lower than in the U.S. overall.
+How Do We Compare With the U.S.?The median household income in Utah has generally kept pace with that in the U.S., but households in Utah are larger, making [[a href="indicator/view/PerCapInc.UT_US.html" per capita income]] in Utah lower than in the U.S. overall.

 What Is Being Done?The Utah Department of Health has no programs directed specifically at increasing household income levels.
 However, there are programs such as Medicaid, Primary Care Network, and CHIP (Children's Health Insurance Program) that pay for health care for eligible children and adults.